brendanshaw14/Nuggets-Team-35/IMPLEMENTATION.md

 Pseudocode:

 	make a new grid object
-	make new hashtable with 26 spots
+	make new array with 26 spots
-	set the numRows and numColumns variables in the new grid to represent the map loop through each line of the file add that line to the grid's map string
+	set the remaining gold to be `GoldTotal` set the numRows and numColumns variables in the new grid to represent the map loop through each line of the file add that line to the grid's map string